CS5008-khoury-lionelle/hw09/instructions/README.md

     int size;
     h_node **contents;

-} *hashmap;
+} hashmap;

 ```
 For this hashmap, you are storing the size with the struct, so the size can be declared during `map_create(int)`.
 This will allow us to test
-with a map of size 1, and a map of size 100000 (ok, maybe not that large..).
+with a map of size 1, and a map of size 100000.

 For the functions you need to implement, those are all in the hashmap.h.
 The "test" file is there, so you can incrementally develop, but as you
 notice there aren't any real tests in it.
-You will need to add tests for everything but the `map_print(hashmap)`.
+You will need to add two tests for everything but the `map_print(hashmap)`.
 You will want to test the output
-on that also, but harder to write a test function.
+on that also by evaluating it (visually looking at the output..), but we will not grade the test function.

 👉🏽 **Task**: Implement all functions in hashmap.h and add tests to [testmap.c](../testmap.c).